snapADDY/snapaddy-api-nodejs-example/README.md

-# snapADDY REST API demo application
+# snapADDY REST API example application

-This is a demo application to demonstrate the workings of snapADDY's REST API.
+This is an example application to demonstrate the workings of snapADDY's REST API.

 ## Usage
 Make sure that the following environment variables are set: